 + Project includes multiple construction contracts.
-(A) Vista Grande Drainage Basin Improvement managed by Daly City; (B) Lake Merced Aeration Mixing System - Phase 1 JOC Contract; (C) Lake Merced Aeration Mixing System - Phase 2
+(A) Vista Grande Drainage Basin Improvement managed by Daly City; (B) Lake Merced Aeration Mixing System - Phase 1 JOC Contract; (C) Lake Merced Aeration Mixing System - Phase 3

-Vista Grande Drainage Basin Improvement Project (Contract A): SFPUC and Daly City are coordinating with the Regional Water Quality Control Board (RWQCB) for project discharge permitting.
-Daly City, through the SFPUC, is negotiating with SFPW for a major encroachment permit for construction of the diversion structure for the approved flows to Lake Merced.
-This structure would be constructed under John Muir Drive within the City's right of way.
-Daly City is additionally working on obtaining required permits from the California Coastal Commission.
-The Daly City Team has prepared an updated Lake Management Plan, which is currently in review by SFPUC.
+Vista Grande Drainage Basin Improvement Project (Contract A): Daly City is currently working with California Department of Fish and Wildlife to finalize permit conditions.
+In addition, Daly City is working with staff at the California Coastal Commission to address their concerns over construction of the outflow structure at Fort Funston.
+Daly City, through the SFPUC, is negotiating with SF Public Works for a major encroachment permit for construction of the diversion structure for the approved flows to Lake Merced.
+This diversion structure would be constructed under John Muir Drive within the City's right of way.
+The Daly City staff working on this project have prepared an updated Lake Management Plan, which was reviewed by SFPUC and has been updated to address SFPUC comments.

 Lake Merced Recycled Water Diversion (Contract C): SFPUC is continuing preliminary design and water quality evaluation of the proposal to divert recycled water from the new Westside Recycled Water Plant into Lake Merced to manage lake levels.
-SFPUC completed a Draft Preliminary Connections Alternatives Evaluation to further study project feasibility.
+SFPUC completed a Draft Evaluation to further study project feasibility and is currently working on the 35% design documents.